 - Bake uncovered for 45 to 50 minutes or until the dressing is set and the top is golden brown and crispy.
 Serve immediately.

-Recipe FAQs:
+Recipe FAQs

 If you need to make a gluten-free dressing, I recommend that you either purchase gluten-free cornbread or use my easy gluten-free Old-Fashioned Southern Buttermilk Cornbread recipe to make your cornbread.

-More Thanksgiving side dish recipes:
+More classic Southern Thanksgiving side dishes

 And, if you are looking for a special dessert, check out my two Thanksgiving recipe collections: 40 Best Desserts for Thanksgiving and 40 Best Non-Traditional Thanksgiving Desserts.